Ruchielle/Global-Superstore-Sales-Performance-Analysis/README.md

 ### Data Workflow

  - Source
-      - This Global Superstore retail dataset was downloaded from Kaggle as a 1 GB dataset containing 51,289 rows and 21 columns, with key attributes including Order ID, Order Date, Ship Date, Ship Mode, Customer Name, Segment, State, Country, Region, Market, Product Name, Category, Sub-Category, Sales, Quantity, and Profit.
+      - This Global Superstore retail dataset was downloaded from Kaggle dataset containing 51,289 rows and 21 columns, with key attributes including Order ID, Order Date, Ship Date, Ship Mode, Customer Name, Segment, State, Country, Region, Market, Product Name, Category, Sub-Category, Sales, Quantity, and Profit.

  - Ingestion
-      - The raw data files were imported into Power BI to check the row count, column count, and data structure before making any changes.
+      - The raw data files were imported into Power query to check the row count, column count, and data structure before making any changes.

  - Cleaning
       - Checked the overall row and column counts to ensure all data loaded correctly.
       - Inspected important tracking fields like Order ID, Customer Name, and Product Name to check for duplicate entries or missing information.
-      - Cleaned up extra spaces in text fields and standardized values across regions, categories, and sub-categories.
+      - Cleaned up extra spaces in text fields and standardized values across regions, categories, and sub categories.

  - Transformation
       - Converted date columns (Order Date and Ship Date) into proper date formats so time calculations would work.